 When do we use cold treatment or cold packs?

-We know from our past experiences of home remedy that when children get hurt while playing, bruising themselves or suddenly get hurt on any body part.
-They come running home and mothers use cold therapy.
-They put some ice cubes or cold water over there, so that there is no bleeding; blood clots and swelling stops.
+We all may have past experiences of home remedies at respective homes.
+Children often get hurt while playing; they bruise themselves badly or suddenly collided against any hard surface or object, causing swelling and reddening.
+They come running home and mothers often use cold therapy from experience.
+They typically put some ice cubes or cold water over there, so that there is no bleeding; moreover, blood clots and swelling stops.

-Cold therapy in the form of ice packs are applied when you get a recent injury and have an open and bleeding wound.
-Applying cold stops blood flow to the area and helps in drying up the wound.
-Cold therapy helps in reducing swelling of body area.
-Swelling happens due to impact such as falling on the ground or hitting your body against something hard.
+Cold therapy in the form of ice packs are generally applied when you get a recent injury and have an open and bleeding wound.
+Applying cold stops the blood flow to the area and helps in drying up the wound.
+Cold therapy also helps in reducing swelling of body area.
+Swelling happens due to heavy or hard impact such as falling on the ground or hitting your body against something hard.

 Ice and cold packs can thus relieve pain, stop swelling and inflammation from injuries.

 On the other hand, heat works in a different way and helps in circulating blood flow into the affected area.
 You apply heat generally in cases where there is a muscle spasm or stiffness which is causing pain.
 If the pain is on account of cramps or exercise or old age arthritis, (and clearly not an open wound due to recent injury), then you may use heat therapy.